Grate-Oracle-Lewot/GrateCrystal/README.md

 - Most moves with a power below 40 have been bumped up to 40 (or 20 for multiple-hit moves).
 A few other changes to move powers, and almost every move has received an accuracy boost.

 - Many moves have had their types changed to allow for better move variety within rarer types.
-Tri Attack is now ???-type like Unown.

 - HM moves are better in battle, and a few moves have had their effects changed completely.
 Hyper Fang drains HP, Low Kick lowers Evasion, Rolling Kick is a guaranteed flinch, Leer lowers Special Defense, Kinesis sharply raises Special Attack, etc.

+- Tri Attack is now ???-type like Unown, and its effectiveness is based on Fire, Ice, and Electric combined.

 - Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.